ahrtr/etcd-defrag/README.md

-      --keepalive-time duration        keepalive time for client connections (default 2s) --keepalive-timeout duration     keepalive timeout for client connections (default 6s) --key string                     identify secure client using this TLS key file --move-leader                    whether to move the leader to a randomly picked non-leader ID and make it the new leader
-      --password string                password for authentication (if this option is used, --user option shouldn't include password)
+      --keepalive-time duration        keepalive time for client connections (default 2s) --keepalive-timeout duration     keepalive timeout for client connections (default 6s) --key string                     identify secure client using this TLS key file --move-leader                    whether to move the leadership before performing defragmentation on the leader --password string                password for authentication (if this option is used, --user option shouldn't include password)
       --user string                    username[:password] for authentication (prompt if password is not supplied) --version                        print the version and exit